-26 In Australia, whistleblower protection is addressed in the Corporations Act 2001 and the Taxation Administration Act 1953 (for the private sector) and in other legislation in place federally and in states and territories (for the public sector).
+20 In Australia, whistleblower protection is addressed in the Corporations Act 2001 and the Taxation Administration Act 1953 (for the private sector) and in other legislation in place federally and in states and territories (for the public sector).
 All public companies, large proprietary companies, and public companies and proprietary companies that are trustees of registrable superannuation entities are required under legislation to have a whistleblower policy.
 Charities or not-for-profits structured as public companies limited by guarantee with annual (consolidated) revenue of \$1 million or more are also required to have a whistleblower policy.

-- 5360.21 A2 Withdrawing from the engagement and the professional relationship is not a substitute for taking other actions that might be needed to achieve the Sustainability Assurance Practitioner's objectives under this section.
-In some jurisdictions, however, there might be limitations as to the further actions available to the practitioner.
-In such circumstances, withdrawal might be the only available course of action. - R5360.22 Where the Sustainability Assurance Practitioner has withdrawn from the professional relationship pursuant to paragraphs R5360.20 and 5360.21 A1, the practitioner shall, on request by the Proposed Practitioner pursuant to paragraph R5320.8, provide all relevant facts and other information concerning the identified or suspected NOCLAR to the Proposed Practitioner.
+- R5360.22 Where the Sustainability Assurance Practitioner has withdrawn from the professional relationship pursuant to paragraphs R5360.20 and 5360.21 A1, the practitioner shall, on request by the Proposed Practitioner pursuant to paragraph R5320.8, provide all relevant facts and other information concerning the identified or suspected NOCLAR to the Proposed Practitioner.
 The Predecessor Practitioner shall do so, even in the circumstances addressed in paragraph R5320.8(b) where the Sustainability Assurance Client fails or refuses to grant the Predecessor Practitioner permission to discuss the client's affairs with the Proposed Practitioner, unless prohibited by law or regulation. - 5360.22 A1 The facts and other information to be provided are those that, in the Predecessor Practitioner's opinion, the Proposed Practitioner needs to be aware of before deciding whether to accept the appointment.
 Section 5320 addresses communications from Proposed Practitioners. - R5360.23 If the Proposed Practitioner is unable to communicate with the Predecessor Practitioner, the Proposed Practitioner shall take reasonable steps to obtain information about the circumstances of the change of appointment by other means. - 5360.23 A1 Other means to obtain information about the circumstances of the change of appointment include inquiries of third parties or background investigations of management or Those Charged with Governance. - 5360.24 A1 As assessment of the matter might involve complex analysis and judgements, the practitioner might consider: - Consulting internally. - Obtaining legal advice to understand the practitioner's options and the professional or legal implications of taking any particular course of action. - Consulting on a confidential basis with a regulatory or professional body.